Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Introduction

-The coupled multipole approach is often used to determine the optical response of periodic arrays of nanoresonators.
-It retains the physical interpretation of the inner working of the array and begets an intuitive understanding of the properties, such as shifting of the antenna resonances, broadening of the peaks due to near-field coupling, or the characteristic feature of periodic arrays in the form of lattice resonances \cite{PRL_101_143902_barnes}.
+Antennas can, of course, be assembled into arrays.
+Their optical response is then determined by an interplay between the single-particle response, multiple scattering, and interference of the emitted fields.
+Multiple scattering leads to radiative coupling of multipole moments of nanoresonators and is addressed by solving a set of self-consistent equations.
+The coupled multipole approach retains the physical interpretation of the inner working of an array and begets an intuitive understanding of the properties, such as shifting and broadening of antenna resonances due to near-field coupling, or lattice resonances in periodic arrays \cite{PRL_101_143902_barnes}.
 It also demonstrates that different multipoles are affected in distinct manners by tuning the periodicity of an array in orthogonal directions.
 By virtue of this fact, electric and magnetic dipole resonance wavelengths can be tuned independently, modifying the resonance overlap condition \cite{Babicheva2018a}.

-An alternative route towards manipulation of interparticle coupling in two-dimensional arrays is by using amorphous arrays, which are random with a constraint on the minimal separation between nanoresonators.
+\corr{Alternatively, interparticle coupling can be shaped by using amorphous arrays, which are random with a constraint on the minimal separation between nanoresonators.
 This constraint introduces short range position correlation and long range disorder.
-The randomness eliminates lattice resonances and the optical response is qualitatively similar to that of a single nanoresonator.
-At the same time, interparticle coupling modifies the optical response and the minimal center-to-center (CC) distance between nanoresonators.
-The CC distance, which is closely related to the array density, plays a similar role in tailoring intra-array coupling as does the (sub-diffraction) lattice in periodic arrays.
-The optical properties affected by the choice of minimal center-to-center distance include resonance wavelength and quality factor \cite{Antosiewicz2012} as well as the scattering-to-absorption cross-section ratio \cite{Antosiewicz2015}, to name a few.
-We have recently shown that those density-driven effects render the minimal CC distance a useful handle to control electromagnetic coupling in amorphous arrays for applications such as refractometric sensing, directional scattering and solar energy harvesting \cite{Czajkowski2020a}.
+The randomness eliminates lattice resonances, leaving the optical response qualitatively similar to that of a single nanoresonator.
+In general, the minimal center-to-center (CC) distance between nanoresonators in an amorphous arrays changes interparticle coupling and the optical response.
+These modifications manifest themselves as, for example, changes of the resonance wavelength and quality factor \cite{Antosiewicz2012}, scattering-to-absorption ratio \cite{Antosiewicz2015}, or directional scattering and solar energy harvesting efficiency \cite{Czajkowski2020a}.}